plone/documentation/develop/addons/javascript.rst

 * A special condition is created in Python code to determine when to include the script or not

-* Javascripts are served from a *static* media folder in a Plone add-on utilizing Grok framework
+* Javascripts are served from a *static* media folder.

 The example here shows how to include a Javascript if the following conditions are met